bmgraves/grub2adm/README.md

 # Description
 grub2adm is intended to be a single script that simplifies and streamlines the usage and administration of grub2.
 When dealing with grub2 currently there are several different commands that must be used, and a few things involved in the use of grub2 are not readily apparent.
-It is the intention of this program to allow users to manage their grub2 boot options in a simple and pain free way.
+It is the intention of this project to allow users to manage their grub2 boot options in a simple and pain free way.

 NOTE: Latest Roadmap Will always be listed under the "alpha" branch.
 To check feature status, please look under that